 Yes - but the Board may invoke an Executive Session if requirements of the Alabama Open Meetings Act are met.
 If the Board anticipates an Executive Session they attempt to schedule them at the end of a meeting agenda.

-Typically the Board meets at 1 Commerce Street, Montgomery, AL <Map> This building is on the corner of Commerce and Montgomery Streets and parking is available on street, in public decks and lots, and the building has a valet parking deck entrance off Lee St. Please visit the Secretary of State's Open Meetings website for information on scheduled meetings including location.
+Typically the Board meets at 1 Commerce Street, Montgomery, AL <Map> This building is on the corner of Commerce and Montgomery Streets and parking is available on street, and in public decks and lots.
+There are times when the Board meets at another location.
+Please visit the Secretary of State's Open Meetings website for information on scheduled meetings including location.

 As required by law, all public meetings are noticed at the Secretary of State's Open Meetings website.
 You may sign up to receive notices there.